ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 The {{site.data.keyword.vmwaresolutions_short}} automation configures the Compute profile and Network profiles on the cloud side HCX instance when it is installed, so the instance is ready for pairings with on-premises data centers.

-For more information, see [About the HCX Multi-Site Services Mesh](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-59FC4E76-5DE4-444C-ADDD-50A3D31AA677.html){:external}.
+For more information, see [About the HCX multi-site service mesh](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-59FC4E76-5DE4-444C-ADDD-50A3D31AA677.html){:external}.

 ## Technical specifications for HCX
 {: #hcx_considerations-specs}